I had mixed feelings when I wrote my first Qmee review. Almost a year later, I’m rather more positive. I’ll get onto why in a minute.

 As you can see, I have an additional set of suggested results from Qmee on the left of the screen.
 If I click through from those results and / or go on to buy something, I may earn some easy money.
 Failing that, I can at least see a voucher code to save some money.

-For example, I’m moving house soon and in the market for a new sofa.
+For example, shortly after installing Qmee, I was moving house and in the market for a new sofa.
 After searching for “reclining sofa,” I earned 6p (8 cents) just for clicking through to my chosen store from Qmee’s results instead of Google’s.

 Income from searching and shopping is one half of what you get with Qmee, the second is access to surveys, which you earn money from completing.
 We have lots more details on those below.